Sierra Brooks (gymnast)

 Sierra Brooks (born September 29, 2001) is an American artistic gymnast.
-She currently competes for the Michigan Wolverines women's gymnastics team, and is a six-time All-American.
+She competed for the Michigan Wolverines women's gymnastics team, and is a six-time All-American and the 2023 AAI Award recipient.

 Early and personal life

 Brooks was born in Hinsdale, Illinois to David and Shannon Brooks.
 Her father, David, played college baseball at Eastern Illinois, while her mother, Shannon, was a member of the Bradley University dance team.
 She attended Oswego East High School in Oswego, Illinois, and was a five-time Illinois state champion, and a two-time Region 5 All-Star team member.

 Brooks was a four-time Junior Olympics national team member.
 At the 2016 Junior Olympic Nationals she placed second on vault and tied for second in the all-around.
 At the 2017 Women's Junior Olympic National Championships, she placed second on the vault, tied for second on the balance beam, and third in the all-around.
 At the 2018 Women's Junior Olympic National Championships, she placed second on the vault and third in the all-around.
 At the 2019 Women's Junior Olympic National Championships, she won vault, beam, floor and the all-around.